 Here’s a happy little wombat rescued this past weekend from the Snowy Mountains enjoying a pouch sewn following one of the tutorials available on their Facebook page.
 Thanks Amanda Chapman for these adorable pics.

 Prefer a video guide?
-The RSPCA has a great one for sewing possum and joey pouches to help keep these little ones warm and snug.
-Avalon Llewellyn also shares an easy sewing tutorial on Youtube.
-You can watch them both below.
+Avalon Llewellyn shares an easy sewing tutorial on Youtube and you can watch it below.